PHHargrove/gasnet/docs/memory_kinds.md

 This section describes the known limitations of each of the APIs introduced recently in order to support memory kinds.
 Due to interaction among APIs, it is impossible to completely avoid forward references.

+## Additions:

+The preprocessor identifier `GASNET_HAVE_MK_CLASS_MULTIPLE` is defined to `1` if support has been compiled in for any memory kinds other than host memory.

 ## Renames: